 7) I’ll send you a few previews right away.

 8) Then I’ll edit a ton of photos for you.
 Some black and white, most in color.
 I usually deliver around 700-1000 high res images, give or take, depending on how long your wedding day was.
-I’ll also design you a custom album if your collection includes one!
+I’ll also design a custom album if your collection includes one.
 Then we’ll setup a meeting, I’ll show you the album design, you can make changes/approve it, and I’ll deliver your images.
 You’ll get all the edited, high res photos in an online gallery.
 I always deliver my wedding photos in under 10 weeks.

 Because weddings are SO personal, I usually prefer to chat with every couple on the phone before we start digging into the details of pricing!
 But I also understand that price is a HUGE factor in choosing a photographer, so my starting rates are listed below.

 My full wedding collections start at $3500 for five hours of coverage.

 Elopement collections start at $2000 for two hours of coverage.

 Average wedding investment is $5000